securedimensions/FROST-Server-WebSub/README.md

 * `Other` = {`Foo`, `/`, ``, ` `, `#`} is concerned with the discovery tests for some other entities that are not one of the above

 For each request to a valid entityset that is not included in `plugins.websub.rootTopics`, the plugin does not return a `rel="self"` Link header.
-Instead, the plugin returns the `rel="http://ogc.org/websub/1.0/error"` header to inform about the error.
+Instead, the plugin returns the `rel="help"` header to inform about the reason for the missing self-link.

 For any service request where root entity does not exist, the service returns a HTTP status code 404.
 Such a response naturally does not contain any WebSub link headers.